FurkanKovan/drive-clone-furkankovan/README.md

 14. Add analytics feature with [PostHog](https://posthog.com/), tidy up project folder structure
 15. Add delete functionality, for now just for the files
 16. Add an onboarding page, check if user is signed in, if user has no drive create a new one with default folders
+17. Prevent users to access unauthorized folders for them
+18. Add disclaimer to footer